Dynamical quantum indistinguishability

 From the point of view of fundamental understanding, it is interesting to discuss the experimental implications of dynamical quantum indistinguishability.
-Lets assume that a quantum system is ``prepared'' at certain temperature and density at time $t=t_0$ and that an observable is measured in the time window between $t_0$ and $t=t_0+t$, where $t\ll\tau$ so that the system is out of equilibrium.
-The above discussion implies that the experiments would not show effects of quantum statistics in this non-equilibrium state, including in quantum fluids 3He or 4He fluids (e.g., formation of a condensate \cite{condens}) or cold Bose or Fermi gases, as they wouldn't in their respective crystals where particle exchanges are inoperative.
-Similarly, an experiment probing short-time electronic properties (shorter than a suitably chosen electron relaxation time), if feasible, would not reveal effects related to Fermi statistics such as Fermi surface and ensuing dynamical and thermodynamic properties of electrons.
+Lets assume that the wave function starts evolving in response to changing external parameters such as temperature or pressure at time $t=t_0$ and that an observable is measured in the time window between $t_0$ and $t=t_0+t$, where $t\ll\tau$ so that the system is out of equilibrium.
+In this state, the wave function is a product rather than a symmetrised product \cite{l2}.
+The above discussion implies that an experiment would not show effects of quantum indistinguishability and statistics in this non-equilibrium state, including the formation of a condensate \cite{bec1,bec2} or Fermi surface \cite{zoran} in cold gases or a condensate in the quantum fluid \cite{condens}, as it wouldn't in their respective high-pressure crystal phases where particle exchanges are inoperative.
+Instead, BEC, Fermi surface and other statistics-related effects are predicted to be seen at longer time only (this time may considerably exceed $\tau$ to enable a macroscopically large number of exchange effects corresponding to the symmetrisation of the wave function, because $\tau$ marks the onset of particle exchanges only).
+We note that this long time corresponds to an equilibrium state where equilibrium Bose or Fermi distributions are considered to explain the above effects.